-During this time of year, checking the temperature and trying to stay warm by hiking up the thermostat become daily concerns –– especially within your own home.
+During this time of year, checking the temperature and trying to stay warm by hiking up the thermostat become daily concerns.

 Have you ever wondered about what other options are available for staying comfortable during the winter?
 These days there are many options to choose from that go beyond the norm.
 One such option you might consider adding to your home is baseboard heating.

-If you have already started to look into the option, you may have noticed that there are actually different types of baseboard heating available: electric baseboard heaters and hot water baseboard heaters.
-Both work on the same principle of individual units that work room by room, but function quite differently.
+There are two different types of baseboard heating available: electric baseboard heaters and hot water baseboard heaters.
+Both work on the same principle of individual units that work room by room, but each function differently.

 Some systems even feature a draft-barrier type up-flow air outlet, which is perfect for installing under a drafty window or less insulated section of the room.
 In this type of air outlet, a shield is created between the glass of the window and the inside air, which helps the unit keep functioning at optimal capacity.